agentmorris/camera-trap-ml-survey/README.md

 LILA BC (Labeled Information Library of Alexandria: Biology and Conservation) is the only large repository of openly available camera trap images that I&rsquo;m aware of.
 It currently contains over 20M images spread over ~30 data sets, a bit more than half of which are camera trap data.
 (Full disclosure: I maintain LILA, so my claim that it's the only repository of its kind of plausibly quite biased.)

-## Wildlife insights
+## Wildlife Insights

 > <https://wildlifeinsights.org>

-Noting Wildlife Insights here too in ancitipation of future data release; as embargo periods expire, Wildlife Insights will easily eclipse LILA wrt total number of public available labeled images.
+Noting Wildlife Insights here too in anticipation of future data release; as embargo periods expire, Wildlife Insights will easily eclipse LILA wrt total number of public available labeled images.

 # Further reading